lc82111/IB-GAN/README.md

-# InfoBot-GAN
+# IB-cGAN
-Code for paper InfoBot-GAN: Information Bottlenecked AdversarialSynthesis for Multimodal Image Registration (coming soon)
+Code for paper IB-cGAN

 The code and model trained by pytorch will be released after acceptance.